 Front Position (as shown in pic 2)

-Deep and mid position shutters open at a 90 degree angle, while front position shutters open at 180 degrees.
-Front position has the largest depth and is suitable if you have obstructions as mentioned in step 2.
+Deep and mid position shutters open at a 90-degree angle, while front position shutters open at 180 degrees.
+The front position has the largest depth and is suitable if you have obstructions as mentioned in step 2.
 It’s recommended to use a ‘Z’ frame for front position shutters, as this frame gives a nice tapered edge on the recess.

 If you’ve chosen to place your shutters inside a recess, then you’ll need three measurements as shown in Figures 1 and 2 to make sure the measurements are consistent and then you select the smallest one.

 Figure 1 displays how to measure for the width of your shutters, while figure 2 shows the height.